 Any self-employed individual will be keen to accept any work when they initially start work, to get the cash flow started.
 However, it is important that you thoroughly research each job to understand its requirements and then check to see that you have the relevant skills and health and safety knowledge to complete the job safely and effectively.
 If you do not have the relevant skills or equipment to carry out the job then you must not accept it.
 The vast majority of accidents in the construction industry are caused by falls and the improper use of equipment.
 Therefore you should not create risk by accepting work which you are not trained to complete.

 When setting yourself up as self-employed it is important that you ensure that you have the relevant skills and knowledge regarding health and safety.
-By completing NEBOSH courses you can be confident that you have the right training to support your business.
+By completing a NEBOSH Construction Certificate you can be confident that you have the right training to support your business.